colinrr/hydroplume_emulator/README.md

 ## Summary

-This repo contains a random forest emulator for a 1D volcanic plume model.
-The model used for emulation is the coupled conduit-vent-atmosphere model for water-rich eruptions from:
+This repository contains combined matlab and python code for a random-forest-based emulator of convective plume physics.
+The 1D model used for emulation is the coupled conduit-vent-atmosphere model for water-rich eruptions from:

 Rowell, C. R., Jellinek, A. M., Hajimirza, S., & Aubry, T. J. (2022).
 External Surface Water Influence on Explosive Eruption Dynamics, With Implications for Stratospheric Sulfur Delivery and Volcano-Climate Feedback.
 Frontiers in Earth Science, 10. https://www.frontiersin.org/article/10.3389/feart.2022.788294